Overview: The National Research Mentoring Network (NRMN) and The Center for the Improvement of Mentored Experiences in Research (CIMER)

 - Participants commit to implementing mentor training at their campuses after the training.
 Ohio State’s participation has resulted in an increasing number of trainers in the College of Medicine, Arts and Sciences, and Engineering.

-As the training capacity increases, a more systematic approach for training graduate students, postdoctoral scholars, and faculty will be possible.
-In the interim, any questions or inquiries can be directed to Dr. Marcela Hernandez (Hernandez.email@example.com).
+With increased training capacity increases, a more systematic approach for training graduate students, postdoctoral scholars, and faculty is now possible.
+Any questions or inquiries can be directed to Dr. Marcela Hernandez (Hernandez.firstname.lastname@example.org).

 Meet Our Team